visualinteractivedata/visualinteractivedata.github.io/jobs-viscovery.md

 * **Eligibility research engineer:** strong web and visualization development skills, PhD and interest in research preferred.
 * **Fields of expertise/interest:** exploratory visualization, data-driven storytelling, network analysis, human-computer interaction, web-development

-Due to Covid-19, remote work is possible but relocation is preferred whenever lab life returns.
+__Temporary remote work might be possible on a case-by-case basis but relocation is required as soon as possible.__

 ## Contact